yktoo/yktoo.com/content/glossary/eigen-risico/_index.en.md

     - basisverzekering
 ---

-Own risk, the annual amount you are obliged to pay yourself before the {{< a "/glossary/basisverzekering" "basic health insurance" >}} starts to cover your medical expenses.
+Own risk, the annual amount you are obliged to pay yourself before the [basic health insurance](/glossary/basisverzekering) starts to cover your medical expenses.

 In a broader sense, own risk can also apply for other types of insurance.